DPC advocates are talking a lot these days about how a pandemic shows the superiority of direct primary care.

 Add a pandemic and the key role of testing and vaccination to a now-aggravated resource allocation issue, and one can start to build a argument that direct primary care is in a uniquely POOR posture for a near future dominated by COVID-19.

-Survivors of COVID-19 could well have a markedly unpredictable range of significant sequelae of unpredictable intensity and duration; the number of survivors is unpredicatable.
-Pricing the primary care needs of such survivors into a subscription model involves a very high measure of risk, while the overwhelming majority of DPC practices have low capitalization.
-Fee-for-service payment models are likely to prove significantly more flexible than subscription models in helping physicians meet these unknowns.
+Survivors of COVID-19 have been having a markedly unpredictable range of significant sequelae of yet unknowable intensity and duration.
+Pricing the primary care needs of such survivors into a subscription model involves a very high measure of risk, while the overwhelming majority of DPC practices have low capitalization and a low tolerance for risk.
+Fee-for-service payment models are likely to prove significantly more flexible than subscription models in helping physicians meet an unknown future.

 Early DPC brags about how superior to FFS it was during an emergent pandemic focused on telemedicine.
 But within a week or two, FFS practices largely closed that gap.
 At the same time, social distancing has left DPC practices no longer well-positioned to return to their longer-standing emphasis on how small panels result in lengthy in-person visits.
 But with FFS telemedicine moving toward a par with DPC telemedicine, FFS docs will themselves be able to increase in-person visit times.